AlexTaran/website/src/development/tools/using-ide/vscode.md

 Assists are code changes related to a certain code identifier.
 A number of these are available when the cursor is placed on a Flutter widget identifier, as indicated by the yellow lightbulb icon.
-The assist can be invoked by clicking the lightbulb, or by using the keyboard shortcut `Ctrl`+`Enter`, as illustrated
+The assist can be invoked by clicking the lightbulb, or by using the keyboard shortcut `Ctrl`+`.`, as illustrated
 here:

 <img src="/images/vscode/assists.png" style="width:467px;height:234px" alt="Code Assists" />

 Quick Fixes are similar, only they are shown with a piece of code has an error and they can assist in correcting it.

 #### Wrap with new widget assist

 This can be used when you have a widget that you want to wrap in a surrounding widget, for example if you want to wrap a widget in a `Row` or `Column`.

 ####  Wrap widget list with new widget assist

 Similar to the assist above, but for wrapping an existing list of widgets rather than an individual widget.

 #### Convert child to children assist
 Changes a child argument to a children argument, and wraps the argument value in a list.

 ### Snippets